 There are initiatives around the world focusing on providing clean water, but one particularly effective project is Community Water Solutions (CWS), a Boston-based MIT startup that operates in Tamale, Ghana.
 It helps women in communities there to turn water filtration systems into small businesses by training them in financial literacy and then providing the initial materials to build the systems.
 Models such as CWS solve a health-related problem and provide job opportunities for the community.

 Another MIT startup, Sanergy, devised a novel model for addressing sanitation issues by producing low-cost toilets in poor communities.
 Sanergy engages local entrepreneurs to build toilets, collect waste and then convert that waste into energy and fertilizer.
+Quite a lot of people also make use of skip bin hire sydney or elsehwere to collect the waste.
 The waste is then either used within the community as fertilizer or sold to outside vendors as an energy input.
 Jobs are created at each step in the process, and this helps to stimulate the local economy and allow people to join financial institutions.

 All told, it is important to understand the similarities and differences between the financial demands of the U.S and developing world.
 But in both cases education and entrepreneurship are key.
 It is not simply the dispersion of financial resources that will sustain and meet the needs of these populations.
 It is innovative models that create new businesses, employ more people and stimulate local and national economies that will achieve sustainable financial development.